 The parents who subscribe here are sick of spinning their wheels.
 Many have seen their kids struggle year after year and watched helplessly as patterns get worse.
 The teachers and professionals who subscribe here are the ones who challenge the status quo.
 They’re looking for something different because they’ve seen too many ineffective interventions.
 They’re sick of cookie cutter approaches and want the right tools to decode complicated students.
 These adults want to figure out what’s going on so they can get on with giving kids the support they need.

 You don’t know what you don’t know.
 Teachers are rarely given the training and resources to meet the needs of all students, and a lot of parents tell me that some teachers “don’t get my kid.”
-Most schools (private and alternative included) fail to understand Executive Function, and educators often make the mistake of believing that these kids are simple lazy, unmotivated, stupid, not trying hard enough, or that they don’t care about school.
+Most schools (private and alternative included) fail to understand Executive Function, and educators often make the mistake of believing that these kids are lazy, unmotivated, incapable, not trying hard enough, or that they don’t care about school.

 About me, Seth Perler